datacommonsorg/data/scripts/eurostat/regional_statistics_by_nuts/birth_death_migration/README.md

 ## About the Dataset

-This dataset contains demographic balance, change including
+This dataset contains demographic balance and change stats:

 - Birth event counts and crude rates
 - Mortality event counts and crude rates